Royals

 The Duchess also credited her sister Jane, who lives in Australia, with encouraging her to get screened.

-Sarah, 64, was revealed to have been diagnosed with breast cancer and underwent a mastectomy back in June 2023 through an official statement from a spokesperson.
+Fergie was first diagnosed with breast cancer and underwent a mastectomy back in June 2023.

 LONDON, UNITED KINGDOM - MAY 14: (EMBARGOED FOR PUBLICATION IN UK NEWSPAPERS UNTIL 24 HOURS AFTER CREATE DATE AND TIME) Princess Eugenie, Sarah Ferguson, Duchess of York and Princess Beatrice attend the wedding of Petra Palumbo and Simon Fraser, Lord Lovat at St Stephen Walbrook church on May 14, 2016 in London, England.
 (Photo by Max Mumby/Indigo/Getty Images)